MeltwaterArchive/storyplayer/modules/shell/expectsShell.md

 _expectsShell()_ allows you to test the state of a process you previously started using [usingShell()](usingShell.html).

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ShellExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsShell_.

 ## Behaviour And Return Codes